litianqi/LL3D/Documentation/Architecture Specification.md

 ## Internationl

-Like [Unicode] section said, we use utf-8 for supporting international.
+Like [Unicode] section said, we use utf-8 for international.
 Other technologies are not employed, for this project is still tiny and no needs to display a lot of text.

 ## Portability